nickpettican/Alarm-Pi/README.md

 With Option 1 AlarmPi will simply run, however with Option 2 (the one I use), AlarmPi will store what it says in _log.txt_.
 I know it goes without saying, but make sure you include the right path to the file (yours might not be in /home/pi/AlarmPi/).

-If you use Option 2 make sure run_alarmp.sh is executable.
+If you use Option 2 make sure _run_alarmp.sh_ is executable.
 If not, you can easily make it by running `sudo chmod +x run_alarm.sh`.

 ## Audio output

 Just to bear in mind.

-AlarmPi 0.0.3 comes with its own audio output command files in order to reduce background noise when the alarm is off.
+AlarmPi comes with its own audio output command files in order to reduce background noise when the alarm is off.
 As it starts, it switches the audio output to AUDIO_JACK and as it finishes it switches back to HDMI.
 In order to change this go to the bottom of _run.py_ and disable or change as you wish.

 The reason I did this is because the RPi has background noise when connected to the AUDIOJACK i.e. to speakers, so by only using them as output during the alarm you avoid this.